• Skip to primary navigation

 Ways to use this frosting

-• Pavlova or charlotte – Makes a great creamy layer in pavlovas or fruit charlottes.
+• Pavlova or charlotte – Works as a soft, airy layer with meringue desserts or sponge-based charlottes.

-• Breakfast treats – Use it as a topping for pancakes, waffles, or crepes for a sweet twist.
+• Breakfast treats – Add a spoonful on pancakes, waffles, or crêpes for a creamy topping.

 Layer cake filled with mascarpone cream and raspberries

-• Chocolate – Add unsweetened cocoa powder or melted dark chocolate, like in my chocolate mascarpone frosting.
+• Chocolate – Add cocoa powder or a little melted dark chocolate for a deeper flavor.

-• Coffee – Dissolve instant coffee for a delicious mocha vibe.
+• Coffee – Dissolve instant coffee in a teaspoon of cream for a mocha-style frosting.

-• Salted Caramel – Swirl in caramel sauce for a sweet-and-salty combo.
+• Salted caramel – Swirl in a bit of cooled caramel sauce for a sweet-salty version.

 Recipe Questions